webplatform/docs-wpd/Proposals/Sub_Topic_Clusters/index.md

 ==Objectives==

-We'd like 'sub'-topic clusters to provide a categorization layer over the CSS properties in lieu of listing pages.
+We'd like ''sub''-topic clusters to provide a categorization layer over the CSS properties in lieu of listing pages.
 For example, we would create sub-topic clusters for each of the topic clusters in column three of the [[Meta:web_platform_wednesday|WPW page]].
-But these would be distinct from the existing topic clusters.
+But these would be distinct from the existing topic clusters, which we'll keep (and clean up, of course).

+These sub-topic clusters could be used in a navigation structure, like the way SitePoint does it.
+Notice how in the navigation pane, the [http://reference.sitepoint.com/css/height height] property page is a child of Dimensions, and Dimensions is a child of Box Properties, yet the URL still reads, "css/height."
+No listing pages exist for either the Dimensions or Box Properties interstitials.

 We need to provide more context for topic clusters by creating levels of categorization in a hierarchical structure.